-The fresh water fill pipe connection is outside on the side wall of the caravan.
+The fresh water intake connection is installed at the exterior side wall of the caravan.

 - To fill the fresh water tank, swing the hinged hatch cover upward.
 Insert the caravan body key in the lock and turn it by 180°.
-Then press the rotary cap closure, turn it 120° counterclockwise and remove from the intake port. - After filling, replace the rotary closure cap and lock it with the key.
+Then press the rotary cap closure, turn it 120° counter-clockwise and remove from the intake port. - After filling, replace the rotary closure cap and lock it with the key.